The Seafood Industry Climate Awards

 Impact

-Ability, current or potential, to reduce the carbon footprint of discrete aspects of the seafood industry.
+Ability, current or potential, to reduce the carbon footprint of discrete aspects of the seafood industry through tangible, measurable solutions.

 50% of Total Score